Workflows & Recipes

 - One rate limiter instead of juggling per-provider quotas

-- One response schema instead of writing normalization glue for each source
+- One execution contract instead of writing metadata and error-handling glue for each source

 - One error format instead of catching provider-specific exceptions